-Prior to 1998, testing accommodations were not provided for students with special needs in NAEP state reading assessments.
+Prior to 1998, testing accommodations were not provided for SD and/or ELL students in NAEP state reading assessments.
 For 1998, results are displayed for both the sample in which accommodations were permitted and the sample in which they were not permitted.
 Subsequent assessment results were based on the more inclusive samples.
 In the text of this report, comparisons to 1998 results refer only to the sample in which accommodations were permitted.